-Bloomington Man Arrested During Traffic Stop for Possessing Cocaine Worth $325,000: Police
+Glendale Police Find $325,000 Worth of Cocaine in Vehicle’s Trunk; Bloomington Man Arrested

 Rodriguez was arrested on suspicion of possession of drugs for sale and transportation of a controlled substance.

-Glendale detectives, from their investigation, believe the drugs are tied to an organization in operation between Southern California and the central United States.
+Glendale detectives believe the drugs are tied to an organization in operation between Southern California and the central U.S.

 The case remains under investigation.